Iced Americano vs Iced Coffee: Learn The Key Differences

 When in doubt, remember that the ingredients for an iced Caffe Americano are just espresso, cold water, and ice.
 If you are already comfortable making espresso at home, the transition should be easy, and you can enjoy the flexibility of discovering the ratios that taste best to you.

-Check out our iced Americano recipe for the complete details of ratio, sizes, and how to make espresso at home even without a machine (you can even make it with an AeroPress Coffee and Espresso Maker.)
+Check out this iced Americano recipe for the complete details of ratio and sizes, as well as how to make espresso at home without a machine (you can even make it with an AeroPress Coffee and Espresso Maker).

 How To Make Iced Coffee

-But read our homemade iced coffee recipe for the complete details, including multiple variations and tips for speeding up the process.
+But this homemade iced coffee recipe has the complete details, including multiple variations and tips for speeding up the process.

 What is the difference between iced coffee and iced americano?